gica3618/pythonradex/docs/index.rst

 ================
 ``pythonradex`` requires you to have python 3 installed on your system.

-On can also install ``pythonradex`` by downloading the package from github.
+On can also install ``pythonradex`` by downloading the package from github at https://github.com/gica3618/pythonradex.
 Then, in a terminal, cd into the directory containing the setup.py file.
 Install by typing

 .. code::